 Our two most popular Residential Property Management offers:

 If your property is vacant - we’ll find and place a tenant free of charge with a property management contract.
 Talk about value proposition it doesn’t get better than that.

 2 Months Free:

 If your property is already tenanted – we’ll waive our property management fees for 2 months.
-Great for those with tenanted properties who are done with the day-to-day hassles of managing rental properties and want to test drive before buying.
+Great for those with tenanted properties who are done with the day-to-day hassles of managing rental properties.

 1. Location: Neighborhood Authority & Type (Is the neighborhood up and coming, established, speculative…)